Operational clarity for daily work

 5. Checkout cleaning to prepare for the next guest

-Each of these cleaning types is regulated by internal standards—SOPs (Standard Operating Procedures), which establish the workflow and task priorities.
+Each of these is governed by the hotel's SOPs (Standard Operating Procedures), which set the workflow and the order of priorities.

 Reserved Room Cleaning Procedure

-Cleaning a room before guest arrival depends on when it was last cleaned.
-Sometimes a visual inspection is sufficient, but more often a complete daily cleaning cycle is required.
+How much a room needs before arrival depends on when it was last serviced.
+Sometimes a visual check is enough; more often it gets the full daily cycle.

 Routine Cleaning in Hotels

-Routine cleaning in hotels is performed in rooms where guests are already staying.
-It's a delicate process where not only tidying up matters but also preserving the guest's sense of privacy.
-The housekeeper must work professionally, carefully, and as unobtrusively as possible.
+Routine cleaning happens in rooms where guests are already staying.
+It's a delicate job: tidying matters, but so does the guest's sense of privacy.
+The housekeeper works professionally, carefully, and as unobtrusively as possible.

 Interim and Express Cleaning